 Fill that Fuel Tank

 Research over the past 20-30 years, has led to significant changes in the way we view ADHD.
-We now know that ADHD is not a behavioural disorder, as once thought, but a complex neurodevelopmental disorder.
-We also now know that the majority of children and adolescents with ADHD have deficits in their executive function skills.… Continue reading Fill that Fuel Tank
+We now know that ADHD is not a behavioural disorder, as once thought, simply a different neurotype.
+We also now know that the majority of children and adolescents with ADHD have challenges using their executive function skills.
+A… Continue reading Fill that Fuel Tank

 Punishment vs Discipline – Part 2